lake-wg/authz/draft-selander-ace-ake-authz.md

 where

 * 'voucher-type' indicates the kind of voucher used
-* PK_A is a COSE_Key containing the public authentication key of the authenticator.
+* PK_V is a COSE_Key containing the public authentication key of the authenticator.
 The public key must be an Elliptic Curve Diffie-Hellman key, COSE key type 'kty' = 'EC2' or 'OKP'.
    * COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.
 * G_X is the ephemeral key of the device sent in the first LAKE message
-* CC and ID are defined in {{p-as}}
+* CC and ID are defined in {{u-w}}

-All parameters, except 'voucher-type', are as received in the voucher request (see {{r-as}}).
+All parameters, except 'voucher-type', are as received in the voucher request (see {{v-w}}).

-TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{r-as}})
+TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{v-w}})

-## Device <-> Authenticator {#p-r}
+## Device <-> Authenticator {#u-v}

-The device and authenticator run the LAKE protocol authenticated with public keys (PK_D and PK_A) of the device and the authenticator.
+The device and authenticator run the LAKE protocol authenticated with public keys (PK_U and PK_V) of the device and the authenticator.
 The normal processing of the LAKE is omitted here.

 ### Message 1

 #### Device processing

-The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_S of the authorization server.
+The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_W of the authorization server.
 As part of the normal LAKE processing, the device generates the ephemeral public key G_X to be sent in LAKE message 1.
 A new G_X MUST be generated for each execution of the protocol.
-The same ephemeral key is used in the ECIES scheme, see {{p-as}}.
+The same ephemeral key is used in the ECIES scheme, see {{u-w}}.

-The device sends LAKE message 1 with AD1 as specified in {{p-as}}.
+The device sends LAKE message 1 with AD1 as specified in {{u-w}}.

 #### Authenticator processing

-The authenticator receives LAKE message 1 from the device, which triggers the exchange of voucher related data with the authorization server as described in {{r-as}}.
+The authenticator receives LAKE message 1 from the device, which triggers the exchange of voucher related data with the authorization server as described in {{v-w}}.

 ### Message 2

 #### Authenticator processing

-The authenticator sends LAKE message 2 to the device with the voucher (see {{p-as}}) in AD2.
-The public key PK_A is encoded in the way public keys are encoded in the LAKE protocol.
+The authenticator sends LAKE message 2 to the device with the voucher (see {{u-w}}) in AD2.
+The public key PK_V is encoded in the way public keys are encoded in the LAKE protocol.

 #### Device processing

-The device MUST verify the Voucher using its ephemeral key G_X sent in message 1 and PK_A received in message 2.
+The device MUST verify the Voucher using its ephemeral key G_X sent in message 1 and PK_V received in message 2.
 If the Voucher does not verify, the device MUST discontinue the protocol.

 ### Message 3